 Geographically, the Collective Bargaining Newsletter covers all the 28 EU member states plus Iceland, Liechtenstein, Norway, Serbia, Switzerland and Turkey.
 Starting with issue 7/2012, a section “European sources” was introduced that provides links to research and statistical reports produced by the EU, the OECD, Eurofound and other relevant sources.
 Another feature introduced in summer 2012 is an improved reference to other databases such as statistical offices, relevant ministries, news agencies and data webpages.

-NEW: The archives of the Collective Bargaining Newsletter are now available.
 This archive functions as a database containing all Collective Bargaining Newsletters published since February 2008.
 It can be searched using five main functions: search by key words, by countries, and by date, combined search and selection within search results.

 SUBSCRIBE to the Collective Bargaining Newsletter HERE